APLMOOC/APLMOOC/docs/course/ch5/part2.md

     - Nested arrays
     - Enclose
+    - Depth
+    - Pick
-    - Disclose
+    - Mix and split
-    - Nest
+    - Enlist
     - Each
-    - Tally

 ---